Opuntia triacantha

 Opuntia triacantha is a species of cactus known by the common names Spanish lady, Keys Joe-jumper, Big Pine Key prickly-pear, and jumping prickly apple.

-It is native to the Caribbean, from Desecheo Island, Puerto Rico, to the Lesser Antilles.
+Description

 This cactus grows prostrate or upright to a maximum length of 60 centimeters.
 The stem segments are flattened and oval in shape, up to 18 centimeters long by 7 wide.
 The black-tipped spines are up to 4 centimeters long.
 The cactus produces yellow flowers year-round.
 The fleshy red fruit is up to 3 centimeters long by 2 wide.

+Distribution and habitat

-The cactus grows on the sandy limestone of exposed reefs.
+The plant is native to the Caribbean, from Desecheo Island, Puerto Rico, to the Lesser Antilles.
+It grows on the sandy limestone of exposed reefs.

+Conservation

 This species is threatened by the cactus moth (Cactoblastis cactorum).